tiendu/tiendu.github.io/src/content/blog/2025-08-17-statistics-made-practical.md

 ## Percentage Points Are Not Percentage Change

-Suppose The platform's failure rate rises from 2% to 3%.
+Suppose the platform's failure rate rises from 2% to 3%.

 There are several correct ways to describe the change: